dfosco/dfosco.github.io/_posts/2015-02-05-why-i-would-never-want-to-compete-with-travis-kalanick.markdown

 Impressive account of how _awesome_ the CEO of Uber is.

-It's also an impressively self-serving pat on the back, as this _randian-esque_ admiration makes for a cozy narrative in which Uber investors can accomodate Travis' general douchebaggery and Uber's predatory business practices.
+It‘s also an impressively self-serving pat on the back, as this _randian-esque_ admiration makes for a cozy narrative in which Uber investors can accomodate Travis' general douchebaggery and Uber’s predatory business practices.